snarfed/beautifulsoup/doc/source/index.rst

   a_tag
   # <a href="http://example.com/">I linked to <b>example.net</b></a>

-The removed tag or string is gone forever.
+``replace_with()`` returns the tag or string that was replaced, so that you can examine it or add it back to another part of the tree.

 ``replace_with_children()``
 ---------------------------